Why It Works

 - Two options for cutting up the chicken allow you to choose between a more traditional version (with the chicken cut into 3-inch, bone-in pieces), or a more home-cook-friendly version (with the drumsticks left whole and the thighs cut in half along—but not through—the bone).

-- 1-2 fresh Thai red chilis, stemmed and halved
+1-2 fresh Thai red chiles, stemmed and halved

 Heat sesame oil in a large skillet or wok over medium-high heat until shimmering.
-Add ginger, garlic, and chilis and cook until very fragrant, about 1 minute.
+Add ginger, garlic, and chiles and cook until very fragrant, about 1 minute.

 Add chicken pieces to the skillet in a single layer and cook, tilting the pan if necessary to submerge all pieces in the oil, for 1 minute.
 Flip chicken pieces and cook for 1 minute longer.

 Add rice wine, soy sauce, and sugar and bring to a boil, stirring to dissolve the sugar.
 Reduce heat to a simmer.
 Partially cover the skillet to prevent splashes of oil and cook, turning the chicken pieces every few minutes, until the chicken is cooked through, about 15 minutes.
 Stir in Thai basil and remove from heat.
 Serve immediately with rice.

 Note: If buying chicken from a butcher, ask for pieces to be chopped to 3-inch pieces with the bones in and skin on.

 |Total Fat 23g||29%|

 |Total Carbohydrate 14g||5%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|